Kurt Franz: Early career

 Kurt Franz was born in 1914 in Düsseldorf.
 He attended public school in Düsseldorf from 1920 to 1928, and then worked as a messenger and as a cook.
 Franz's father, a merchant, died early.
 His mother was an observant Catholic.
 When she remarried, it was to a man with a strong right-wing nationalist outlook.
 Franz joined several right-wing national groups and served in the voluntary labor corps.
 He also trained with a master butcher for one year.

-Franz joined the Nazi Party in 1932, and was conscripted in the German Army in 1935.
-After performing the military service in October 1937, he joined the SS-Totenkopfverbände.
-First he received training with the Third Death Head Regiment Thuringia at Weimar, and then served as cook and guard at the Buchenwald concentration camp, where he attained the rank of Unterscharführer (Corporal).
+Franz joined the Nazi Party in 1932, and was conscripted into the German Army in 1935.
+After performing the military service in October 1937, he joined the SS-Totenkopfverbände (SS-TV).
+First he received training with the Third Death Head Regiment Thuringia at Weimar, and then served as cook and guard at the Buchenwald concentration camp, where he attained the rank of Unterscharführer (corporal).

 Action T4

 In late 1939 Franz was summoned to Hitler's Chancellery and detailed to take part in the Action T4 euthanasia program.
 Franz worked as a cook at Hartheim, Brandenburg, Grafeneck and Sonnenstein.
 In late 1941, he was assigned as cook at T4 headquarters.

-On 20 April 1942, Franz was promoted to Oberscharführer (Staff Sergeant).
+On 20 April 1942, Franz was promoted to Oberscharführer (staff sergeant).
 In spring of 1942, Franz, along with other veterans of Action T4, went to Lublin concentration camp complex in the Generalgouvernement, and was posted to the Bełżec extermination camp, where he stayed until the end of August 1942.